 If there is a clear disclosure of harm, a telephone call must be made by the person raising the concern to the DSL or HOS.
 There should be no delay.
+After a group discussion the Consultant SA will be contacted where required.

-The DSL team will contact the LADO and inform the HOS, Head Of Ops of the initial steer i.e. referral, investigation.
+The DSL team will contact the LADO as needed and inform the HOS, Head Of Ops of the initial steer i.e. referral, investigation.
 If a referral is requested, the DSL team will complete this.